Editor’s Note: This post was updated on November 23, 2018, for accuracy and comprehensiveness. It was originally published on May 3, 2017.

 5. Embrace meal formulas rather than recipes.

 Recipes are undoubtedly rad.
-However, finding new recipes every time you have to make a meal plan can wear you out and eventually turn you into a non-believer of meal plans.
+However, finding new recipes every time you have to make a meal plan can wear you out and eventually turn you off.

-Starch+protein+fat+vegetables is a good example of a meal plan formula (Feel free to cross out a component depending on your dietary needs and preferences, but remember not to cut out those fats).
+Starch+protein+fat+vegetables is a good example of a meal plan formula (Feel free to cross out a component depending on your dietary needs and preferences, but remember not to cut out those healthy fats).
 By embracing meal formulas instead of sticking stubbornly to pre-made recipes, you don’t have to scroll through Pinterest for hours if you’re feeling uninspired when creating a meal plan.
+The key is to be mindful that whatever formula you use, there are different food groups that fit your needs (plenty of protein and healthy fats are essential for workout recovery).
+It’s important to change up your food choices for both nutritional reasons and to prevent boredom.
+Just because you are meal prepping, doesn’t mean you need to cut out variety.

-Once you’ve figured out the number of meals you’re prepping for, coming up with meals will be effortless.
-It also makes for smooth-sailing ingredient shopping because you’re shopping by food group and not by food item.
+Once you’ve figured out the number of meals you’re prepping for, coming up with meals will be an effortless system.
+It also makes for smooth-sailing ingredient shopping because you’re shopping by food group and not by food items for a specific recipe.

 6. Reassess and tweak your meal plan as needed.